immcantation/alakazam/docs/topics/calcJunctionAlignment.md

 -------------------

 data
-:   Rearrangement database
+:   `data.frame` containing sequence data.

 germline_db
-:   Reference germline database, for the V,D and J alleles in `data`
+:   reference germline database for the V, D and J genes. in `data`

 v_call
-:   Name of the column containing V-segment allele assignments.
+:   V gene assignment column.

 d_call
-:   Name of the column containing D-segment allele assignments.
+:   D gene assignment column.

 j_call
-:   Name of the column containing J-segment allele assignments.
+:   J gene assignment column.

 v_germline_start
-:   Name of the column containing the number of the starting position of the alignment in the V reference germline in `germline_db`.
+:   column containing the start position of the alignment in the V reference germline.

 v_germline_end
-:   Name of the column containing the number of the ending position of the alignment in the V reference germline in `germline_db`.
+:   column containing the end position of the alignment in the V reference germline.

 d_germline_start
-:   Name of the column containing the number of the starting position of the alignment in the D reference germline in `germline_db`.
+:   column containing the start position of the alignment in the D reference germline.

 d_germline_end
-:   Name of the column containing the number of the ending position of the alignment in the D reference germline in `germline_db`.
+:   column containing the start position of the alignment in the D reference germline.

 j_germline_start
-:   Name of the column containing the number of the starting position of the alignment in the J reference germline in `germline_db`.
+:   column containing the start position of the alignment in the J reference germline.

 j_germline_end
-:   Name of the column containing the number of the ending position of the alignment in the J reference germline in `germline_db`.
+:   column containing the start position of the alignment in the J reference germline.

 np1_length
-:   Combined length of the N and P regions proximal to the V region.
+:   combined length of the N and P regions between the V and D regions (heavy chain) or V and J regions (light chain).

 np2_length
-:   Combined length of the N and P regions proximal to the J region.
+:   combined length of the N and P regions between the D and J regions (heavy chain).

 junction
-:   Name of the column containing the junction sequence.
+:   column containing the junction sequence.

 junction_length
-:   Name of the column containing the length of the junction region in nucleotides.
+:   column containing the length of the junction region in nucleotides.

 sequence_alignment
-:   Name of the column containing the aligned sequence.
+:   column containing the aligned sequence.